dustinpfister/blog_posts/_posts/blog-distractions.md

 This one is still a bit of a problem for me, I find myself taking breaks from work to browse reddit.
 It's not like its all bad, but even work relevant subreddits like /r/javascript is often just a bunch of links to posts on subjects that I am ether all ready familiar with, or are not relevant to what I am working on.

-There is also /r/dailyprogramer, thats a great subreddit.
+There is also /r/dailyprogramer, that's a great subreddit.
 I poke my head in now and then, and on the rare occasion try my luck with one of the hard challenges.
 This is great as I think it does help me understand better where i am as a programmer.

 Although there are some great work related subreddits, I do find reddit more of a distraction rather than a tool.